How to Become an Interaction Designer? A Comprehensive Guide Image

 • Senior-Level Salaries: CAD 100,000 or more per year.

-Vancouver, a vibrant hub for technology and design in Canada, offers competitive salaries for Interaction Designers.
-In fact, the average salary for an Interaction Designer in Vancouver is typically higher than the national average, reflecting the city's cost of living and demand for skilled professionals.
+Vancouver is a well-known center of technology and design.
+It offers competitive salaries for Interaction Designers.
+The average salary for an Interaction Designer in Vancouver is typically higher than the national average.

 • Entry-Level Salaries: CAD 55,000 to 75,000 per year